MiamiOH-CSE274/Portfolio/README.md

 	The size() method takes O(n) time or linear time since each node is visited in order to determine the number of items.

 	The add() method takes O(h) time, where h is the height of the tree.
-If the tree is balanced then h is logn and if the tree is unbalanced then h is n.
+If the tree is balanced then h is log(n) and if the tree is unbalanced then h is n.

 	The remove() method takes O(h) time, where h is the height of the tree.
-If the tree is balanced then h is log n and if the tree is unbalanced then h is n.
+If the tree is balanced then h is log(n) and if the tree is unbalanced then h is n.

 	The find() method takes take O(h) time, where h is the height of the tree.
 See the remove method for explanation of h.